fauzidryy/fauzidryy/README.md

 # 💫 About
 I'am a graduated Bachelor degree student of STMIK Dharma Negara Bandung majoring in Informatics Engineering.
 I am currently learning native Android programming (Kotlin, Java).
-I have created an attendance application project for SMK Negeri 1 Ciamis using flutter and its database using firebase.
 I love to learn new things in the field of Android Development.

 # 🌐 Socials